JennyEMorrison/airport/README.md

 So I can get passengers to a destination
 I want to instruct a plane to land at an airport

-Ojects: passengers, plane, destination, airport
+Ojects: passengers, plane, destination, airport, weather
 behaviours: land plane

+Plane <-- plane_landing --> true/false
+Airport <-- land/take_off --> a Plane

 As an air traffic controller
 So I can get passengers on the way to their destination